raspberrypilearning/party-popper/en/step_4.md

 --- task ---

-Get 2 socket-pin jumper wires to be used for your pull switch.
+Get 2 x socket-pin jumper wires to be used for your pull switch.

 **Connect:** Connect one jumper wire to **GP18** and one to the **GND** pin next to it.